Back to Studies

 IMPAACT 2050

-Phase IV Study of the Pharmacokinetics and Safety of Long-Acting Injectable Cabotegravir and Rilpivirine in Pregnant and Postpartum Women with HIV-1
+Phase IV Study of the Pharmacokinetics of Long-Acting Injectable Cabotegravir and Rilpivirine in Pregnant and Postpartum Women with HIV in the United States

 Primary Protocol Team Members